robdodson/robdodson.github.com/source/_posts/2013-03-16-html5-template-tag-introduction.markdown

   var template = document.querySelector('#hhhhold-template');
   template.content.querySelector('img').src = 'http://hhhhold.com/350x200';
   template.content.querySelector('.title').textContent = 'Random image from hhhhold.com'
-  document.querySelector('#hhhold-container').appendChild(template.content.cloneNode(true));
+  document.querySelector('#hhhold-container').appendChild(
+    document.importNode(template.content, true)
+  );
 </script>

 If you've worked with client-side template libraries like underscore or handelbars the above should look familiar to you.
-Where underscore and handelbars take advantage of putting their templates inside of `<script>` tags and changing the `type` to something like `text/x-handlebars-template`, the `<template>` tag doesn't need to because it's actually part of the HTML5 spec.
+Where underscore and handelbars take advantage of putting their templates inside of `<script>` tags and changing the `type` to something like `text/x-handlebars-template`, the `<template>` tag doesn't need to, because it's actually part of the HTML DOM spec.
 There are pros and cons to this approach.

 ### Pros